r3g492/r3g492/README.md

-- ✔ Some of the things I've built
+- ✔ Some of the things I've built outside my full time job ..

 1. Barebone template of data uploading API server for local network with sercurity limitations
 https://github.com/r3g492/dataGatherer